OpenMDAO/POEMs/POEM_081.md

     Attributes
     ----------
-    _prev_complex_step : bool
+    prob_args : dict
-        Flag to determine if the system will need to switch to use complex IO or to switch away from using complex IO. prob_args : dict
         Extra arguments to be passed to the problem instantiation. model : <System>
         The system being analyzed in subproblem.
-    list_inputs : list of str or tuple
+    model_input_names : list of str or tuple
         List of inputs requested by user to be used as inputs in the subproblem's system.
-    list_outputs : list of str or tuple
+    model_output_names : list of str or tuple
-        List of outputs requested by user to be used as inputs in the subproblem's system.
+        List of outputs requested by user to be used as outputs in the subproblem's system.
     """